Species-tree inference with BEAST 2 and SNAPP

 - As you can see, the list of parameters in the bottom left of the Tracer window now includes estimates for Theta and the population size.
 Select both "clockRate" and "theta" from the list of parameters and click the tab for "Joint-Marginal" at the top right.
+Also remove the tick for "Sample only" at the bottom of the Tracer window.
 You should then see that both of these parameters are highly correlated, as shown in the next screenshot.

 Based on the simulations that we performed for Stange et al. (2018), SNAPP's estimates for the population size in general appear to be accurate (at least under the assumption that the multi-species coalescent approximates evolution well), in contrast to those for Theta and the clock rate, which are affected by ascertainment bias.
 Thus, if we ignore the very low ESS value for the population size estimate (which tells us that we should extend the MCMC chain), we can interpret these results as evidence for a population size of cichlids around 30,000.
 A second parameter of possible interest is the speciation rate lambda, estimated around 0.6, which means that per million year, the probability that a species in the tree speciates is around 0.6 (note, however, that this estimate is only reliable under the assumption that the dataset includes all species of a taxonomic group).